Ocean (Lady Antebellum album)

 Ocean is the eighth studio album by American country pop trio Lady Antebellum, and the final one released under that name before it was shortened to "Lady A".
 The album was released on November 15, 2019, through BMLG Records.
 This is their first album with the label, and first to be produced by Dann Huff.
-A deluxe edition of the album was released November 20, 2020 under their name "Lady A".
+A deluxe edition of the album was released November 20, 2020, under their new name "Lady A".

 Background

-In August 2018, Lady Antebellum signed with BMLG Records after their recording contract with Capitol Nashville ended.
+In August 2018, Lady Antebellum signed with Nashville Harbor Records & Entertainment after their recording contract with Capitol Nashville ended.
 In March 2019, while performing in London, the trio announced that they were working on new music.

 Singles

 "What If I Never Get Over You" was released on May 17, 2019, as the album's lead single.
 The song debuted at number 14 on the Hot Country Songs chart, and at number 25 on the Country Airplay chart.
 As of September 2019, it has sold 68,000 units in the United States.
 The song topped the Country Airplay chart in January 2020, becoming their first number one since 2014.

 The title track was released on September 20, 2019 as a promotional single, and was sent to adult contemporary radio as the album's second single on October 7, 2019.

 "What I'm Leaving For" was released as a promotional single on October 25, 2019 and was released to country radio on February 18, 2020 as the third official single.
 A ballad about leaving one's family to go to work, it was later pulled from radio in the wake of the COVID-19 pandemic.

 "Pictures", "Boots", and "Be Patient with My Love" were also released as promotional singles ahead of the album.